nikodunk/roomsolar/content/shipping.md

 In order to reduce prices and increase efficiency, sunboxlabs ships in batches.
 The date of the next shipment is displayed on the website under the Buy button.

-Our fulfillment center is in California.
+Our fulfillment center is currently in Northern California.